 In the last six months, new physical problems have emerged that don’t correlate with the ageing process, or my age.
 For those of us who deal with cerebral palsy, the physical effects of cerebral palsy as we age will become apparent a lot earlier than our non-cerebral palsy counterparts.

 Sadly, cerebral palsy is a developmental disorder in which physical functioning can deteriorate prematurely as a result of poor mechanical efficiency.
 Since I didn’t have this physical problem before and I do now, it is clearly a progressive disorder, but one that we can easily prepare for.

-Cerebral Palsy charities like Scope and UCP seem to be more informed about the problems associated with the condition, more than the medical profession are.
-There is no medical help or guidance about Cerebral Palsy progression past the age of 18 and the information already out there on how we will all age with the condition is very limited.
-It would be interesting to hear from anyone in their 60’s + who are still living with the condition.
+Charities like Scope and UCP seem to be more informed about the problems associated with cerebral palsy, more than the medical profession are.
+There is no medical help or guidance about cerebral palsy progression past the age of 18 and the information already out there on how we will all age with the condition is very limited.

 My neurologist said that as we age, so will our brain cells and at that point, we will begin to experience more physical problems earlier.
 Our organs will have to work harder to compensate.